Periostitis is a condition that results in inflammation of the band of tissue that surrounds your bones known as the

 The bones affected by noninfectious periostitis may also ache and be tender to the touch.
 People who have chronic periostitis may not appear as ill as those who have acute periostitis.

-While periostitis often affects the bones in your legs, it can also affect the long bones in the arms and the spine.
+While periostitis often affects the bones in your legs, it can also affect the long bones in your arms and the spine.

 The causes of periostitis vary depending on whether the condition is acute or chronic.